By the end of this section, you will be able to:

 Counting Neurotransmitter Molecules in the Brain

 The brain is the control center of the central nervous system (Figure 2.29).
 It sends and receives signals to and from muscles and other internal organs to monitor and control their functions; it processes stimuli detected by sensory organs to guide interactions with the external world; and it houses the complex physiological processes that give rise to our intellect and emotions.
 The broad field of neuroscience spans all aspects of the structure and function of the central nervous system, including research on the anatomy and physiology of the brain.
 Great progress has been made in brain research over the past few decades, and the BRAIN Initiative, a federal initiative announced in 2013, aims to accelerate and capitalize on these advances through the concerted efforts of various industrial, academic, and government agencies (see BRAIN Initiative website for details).

 Specialized cells called neurons transmit information between different parts of the central nervous system by way of electrical and chemical signals.
 Chemical signaling occurs at the interface between different neurons when one of the cells releases molecules (called neurotransmitters) that diffuse across the small gap between the cells (called the synapse) and bind to the surface of the other cell.
-These neurotransmitter molecules are stored in small intracellular structures called vesicles that fuse to the cell wall and then break open to release their contents when the neuron is appropriately stimulated.
+These neurotransmitter molecules are stored in small intracellular structures called vesicles that fuse to the cell membrane and then break open to release their contents when the neuron is appropriately stimulated.
 This process is called exocytosis (see Figure 2.30).
 One neurotransmitter that has been very extensively studied is dopamine, C8H11NO2.
 Dopamine is involved in various neurological processes that impact a wide variety of human behaviors.
 Dysfunctions in the dopamine systems of the brain underlie serious neurological diseases such as Parkinson’s and schizophrenia.